nx2177/123456/README.md

 - Each agent encapsulates its own LLM logic

 This mimics real-world asynchronous collaboration between different intelligent components, as if each agent is a separate entity with its own brain.

+### Performance Evaluation:

+1. Simulate 5 Diverse Candidate Resumes
+I've generated 5 candidate resumes with the specified distribution:
+Resume 1 (ALEX ZHANG): Clear mismatch - lacks US work authorization (requires sponsorship as noted in the job description) and is missing required technical skills (Python, JavaScript, React).
+Resume 2 (SARAH JOHNSON): Strong match - exceptional candidate with all required skills, appropriate experience, strong soft skills, and US citizenship.
+Resume 3 (DAVID KIM): Moderate match with strength in technical skills - has excellent technical skills but less leadership experience.
+Resume 4 (MICHAEL WILSON): Moderate match with strength in experience - has extensive management experience but fewer modern technical skills.
+Resume 5 (RACHEL GARCIA): Moderate match with strength in soft skills - excellent at communication and user-focused development but more limited technical depth.

+3. Implemented Performance Evaluation Pipeline

+- Single Resume Scorer Function: Refactored the original scoring logic into a reusable function that processes a single resume.

+- Ranking Accuracy Evaluator: Added a function to compare system rankings with human rankings using:
+  Exact position match accuracy
+  Spearman rank correlation coefficient (which considers relative positions)

+- Performance Evaluation Runner: Created a function that:
+  Processes all 5 candidate resumes
+  Scores each one using the multi-agent system

+ - Ranks candidates based on scores
+  Compares to predefined human expert rankings Calculates and displays accuracy metrics

+4. Enhanced Output
+The evaluation pipeline produces detailed output including:
+ - Individual scores for each candidate
+ - System-generated ranking
+ - Human expert ranking
+ - Accuracy metrics

 ## Prerequisites